 - In "The Law of the Pedigree", the target is this time a prized racing horse with a false pedigree.
 Making matters worse is that its jockey has no intention of letting the horse get killed.
 She tries to make Golgo back off, but fails.
 In the end, she tries to snipe Golgo at the race tracks, but is outsniped herself.
 And her father, being Golgo's client and having told her the truth, is also killed for having broken the terms of the contract.

 - In "Gravestone in Sicily", the client is a Sicilian priest whose family was killed by gunmen under a pair of brothers who run the local mafia.
 He could only pay Golgo for one brother's death, however.
-Golgo assists him in killing the second brother by making a customized rifle the priest would use after being snuck into the first brother's coffin.
+At the client's request, Golgo assists him in killing the second brother by making a customized rifle the priest would use after being snuck into the first brother's coffin.
 The priest does manage to kill the brother with just one shot, but is promptly gunned down by his bodyguards.
-The last words of the story say it all:Those last rites were for myself.
-May God forgive me for my trespasses as I could not forgive those who trespassed against me.
+The last words of the story say it all:Those last rites that I gave were for myself, knowing that when I laid down in that coffin that I was a dead man.
+May God forgive me my trespasses even as I did not forgive those who trespassed against me.

 - In "Way of the Wiseguy", an aging mafia boss gives a wannabe member one chance to enter the gang and avenging the death of the boss' son by killing a senator who was in cahoots with the gang's enemies.
 For one moment, it's as if the would-be mafioso would accomplish the job.
 It was all a set-up.
 He was supposed to be a distraction so Golgo could kill the senator while making it look like his bodyguards had killed him.
-The would-be mafioso doesn't even hit the senator.
+The would-be mafioso didn't even get a single hit on the senator.

 - In "The Dark-Skinned Sniper', Golgo's client, before being gunned down by NYPD cops, hires Duke to kill a corrupt racist businessman in the Deep South.
-The reason being is that he was complicit in the death of a man coming from from Vietnam who he'd befriended.
-The soldier unfortunately was neighbors with a corrupt businessman, who, disgusted at the idea of a war hero associating with a colored person, has the entire town turn on him.
-Driven as an outcast, the poor man commits suicide a few weeks later.
+The reason being is that he was complicit in the death of a sailor he'd befriended while they both in Vietnam.
+The soldier, unfortunately, was neighbors with the target - the richest man in town.
+He was so disgusted at the fact that the local war hero was associating with a colored person, he drives the sailor out as an outcast.
+The poor man commits suicide a week later.

 - "One Minute Past Midnight" is an entire rollercoaster of emotions from start to finish.
 Years before the story starts, a CIA agent's KGB contact is exposed by a CIA double-agent.
 The contact, refusing to defect on the grounds of personal honor has the agent smuggle out his brother, Yuri, instead.
 The elder brother later is executed while Yuri flees to the States where he gets married and lives a peaceful life.
-However, the death of his brother takes a masssive emotional toll on both Yuri and the agent.
-When the double agent's execution date comes up, (ostensibly on a murder charge) Yuri decides to make sure that the agent dies.
+However, the death of his brother takes a massive emotional toll on both men.
+When the double agent, now on Death Row has his execution date come up, Yuri decides to make sure that the agent dies.
 Shortly before committing suicide, he leaves half his life insurance and pension to his wife, while the other half is used to pay Golgo so he can snipe the Georgia state governor, thus preventing the agent's potential commutation.

 - The client in "Galinpero" hires Golgo to take out a gang of bandits who'd massacred his entire family.
-Unfortunately he is so poor that he can only pay Golgo with stolen diamonds.
+Unfortunately he is so poor that he can only pay Golgo with a small packet of stolen diamonds.
 Duke takes the job regardless, but the man dies before being given an answer.